 As Governor of the Eastern Canada and Caribbean District, one of the most diverse districts in Kiwanis, I worked with a talented group of leaders to help restructure how we did business, and how we were governed.
 The results of these efforts have saved us Kiwanis dollars and streamlined our Board’s decision making process.

-Currently, on our KI Board of Trustees, I serve as Membership and Formula Chair, working closely with International President Jim Rochford.
-As the Eye of the Tiger Chair for Canada and the Caribbean, I know that new club opening is key to our survival.
+As the Eye of the Tiger Chair for North America, I know that new club opening is key to our survival.
 Everyone of us know that Kids Need Kiwanis…

 …and Kiwanis Needs More Kiwanians.